justinkrieger/SQL-Relational-Database-examples/README.md

   - Using CROSS JOIN
 <!-- -->
 - Exercise Six features:
+  - Creating a database
-  - Create a copy of the database
+  - Creating a Copy of a database
   - Modifying database with UPDATE, DELETE, SET, and INSERT
   - Changing DataTypes with CAST and CONVERT
   - Working with CHAR, VARCHAR, INT, and DECIMAL formats